ryan-d-graham/ChangePointAnalysis/README.md

 - **Pattern Recognition**: Apply NMF to decompose the EEG data matrix into basis and coefficient matrices, uncovering latent patterns and components in the EEG signals.

 **Benefits**:
-- **Event Detection**: Identify and localize epileptic seizures, sleep stages, or cognitive events.
+- **Event Detection**: (Trigger) Identify and localize epileptic seizures, sleep stages, or cognitive events.
 - **Pattern Recognition**: Discover underlying neural patterns and rhythms.
 - **Feature Extraction**: Extract meaningful features for further analysis or machine learning applications.